Advanced Sciences and other classes

-In particular, the Tibetan aspects of many Reiki classes that are taught today are not based Mikaio Usui’s work, but on Robertson’s near fictional interpretation of certain Tibetan principals and writings, and some loose applications of Tibetan Esoteric Buddhism.
+In particular, the Tibetan aspects of many Reiki classes that are taught today are not based Mikaio Usui’s work, but on Robertson’s interpretation of certain Tibetan principals and writings, and some loose applications of Tibetan Esoteric Buddhism.

-The Fire Serpent Symbol, Raku, activating the Hui Yin point and The Violet Breath and possibly many of the meditations in Rand’s Master book were not part of Usui’s original classes.
+The Fire Serpent Symbol, Raku, activating the Hui Yin point and The Violet Breath and possibly some of the meditations in Mr. Rand’s Master book were not part of Usui’s original classes.
 I am certain I will find other things that while useful, were not part of Usui’s work.
 As taught in my classes, these things will be clearly presented as auxiliary to, but not part of Usui’s original work.

 While Usui himself did not use the Reiki Symbols familiar to many of us, this is understandable given that they represent principals he was very familiar with as a Tendai Buddhist.
 The Reiki symbols we teach are generally those that Usui’s immediate students developed, used and taught, with his knowledge and approval.
 We teach, use and discuss the Fire Serpent and the Raku symbols in our classes (and attunements) because they are useful and do not contradict Usui’s intentions.
 But while they support the attunements, they are not required for the attunements to be complete.